Combat the Trends and Get Patients the Care they Need

 There are a multitude of reasons why people are not visiting the doctor as often as they should.
 Some of these issues, such as high insurance premiums, a fear of getting bad news, or the general hope that health issues will just resolve themselves, are hard for healthcare providers to address.
 But, as displayed by the examples above, there are instances when proactive measures are within the control of a physician's’ office and they can make a difference in how often their patients are checking in.

-For more information on how Stratasan’s tools and services can assist with your growth planning efforts and site location analysis, contact Sean Conway and schedule a discovery call today.
+For more information on how Stratasan’s tools and services can assist with your growth planning efforts and site location analysis, schedule a discovery call today.

 Article by Daniel Dreaden, Senior Health Analyst for Stratasan